 After the promise by the Workplace Safety and Insurance Board (WSIB) to review 250 rejected claims by General Electric Peterborough Workers, almost half the claims were upheld as rejection.
 Click here to read article.

 The results of this study show the need to reduce the use and emission of select carcinogens in priority industry sectors.

 This study is complete.
 A report summarizing the results from this study has been submitted to the Ontario Ministry of Labour.

+Completed.
 This was a pilot project whose goal was to assess the feasibility of creating regional occupational and environmental health profiles for Ontario.